dnaforge/dnaforge/docs/examples/_interface_walkthrough/README.md

 Set the scale to 2 and regenerate the structure.
 This time everything works out.
 ![screenshot](ss5.png "ss5")

-The cylinder model can be visualised by checking the Cylindes-switch.
+The cylinder model can be visualised by checking the Cylinders-switch.
 Deselecting the Nucleotides-switch hides the nucleotide model and makes the viewport cleaner.
 ![screenshot](ss6.png "ss6")

 Click Relax Cylinder Model to minimise the lengths of linker segments.